 - March 2012: ATSDR headquarters releases the results of the agency-collected urine sampling in a report titled Biological Monitoring for Exposure to Herbicides - Highway 36 Corridor.
 OHA announced the suspension of what was going to be the second phase of the investigation, which was to include a pre-post spray design.

 - April 10, 2012: PARC hosted a community meeting in Blachly to explain the cancellation of the spring phase of the EI and to answer questions from community members about the report ATSDR headquarters had released.
 The meeting was recorded, and can be viewed on YouTube.
-Review the April 10 meeting agenda (pdf); download the power point presentation (pdf).
+Review the April 10 meeting agenda; download the presentation.